fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.NotificationHubs/v1.0.12/Set-AzureRmNotificationHubsNamespace.md

 ### -Location
 Specifies the display name of the datacenter that hosts the namespace.
-Although you can set this parameter to any valid azure_2 location, for optimal performance you should use a datacenter located near the majority of your users.
+Although you can set this parameter to any valid Azure location, for optimal performance you should use a datacenter located near the majority of your users.

-To get an up-to-date list of azure_2 locations run the following command:
+To get an up-to-date list of Azure locations run the following command:

 `Get-AzureLocation | Select-Object DisplayName`